 The O'Leary Collection; Medals of The Royal Canadian Regiment.

-The Minute Book, a companion blog for The Regimental Rogue.
+The Minute Book, the recovered material from a companion blog for The Regimental Rogue that did not survive a 2025 change of hosting services.

 Researching Canadian Soldiers of the First World War